omarkhorshid/OpenRad/README.md

 ### What types of connectivity does OpenRad have?
 OpenRad has WiFi and MQTT connectivity to be able to remotely monitor the radiation levels from the Web interface.

-###How do I connect to OpenRad?
+### How do I connect to OpenRad?
-To connect to OpenRad and access the web interface
+To connect to OpenRad and access the web interface:

+If not connected to a Wifi network:
+1. Enable Wifi from the on device settings
+2. Enable "Wi-Fi Access Point"
+3. Connect to the device's AP using the password on screen
+4. Navigate to "http://192.168.4.1" or use the "Manage Router" option on your phone

+If Connected:
+- From a device on the same network navigate to the IP address showing on the device screen in the Connectivity settings

 # License
 OpenRad is [BSD-3 Licensed](license.txt '3-Clause BSD License')